Eating Disorders

 - There is mutual agreement about the purpose of therapy.

 Then I ask—and this is crucial, because the understanding must be truly shared—“Do you think it would help to find words for what is wrong?”
-If the patient resonates with this—if she also feels that finding words will help—then we have an initial focus for our work.
+If the patient resonates with this—if she also feels that finding words will help—then we have an initial treatment focus.
 Our shared task is to find words.
 The patient cannot find the right words without my help and I cannot find them without hers, but we can likely find them together.
 Our treatment focus will evolve over time, but we have a starting point.
 Next time we meet, we both know what we are there to do.

 If the patient does not feel that finding words will help, we continue exploring until we find a focus we both agree will be helpful.
 I do not make a recommendation to proceed with therapy until we are on the same page about its purpose.
 I do not “do therapy” for the sake of doing therapy.
 I do therapy when my patient and I both understand what we are there to do and why.

 So how do you choose a therapist?
 You steer clear of ideologues and experts-at-everything.
-You don’t search far and wide for a therapist who specializes in people with exactly your problem because there are no other people with exactly your problem.
+You don’t search far and wide for a therapist who specializes in people with exactly your problem, because there are no other people with exactly your problem.

 If all of these ingredients are there, you’ve probably found a good one.

-Follow me on Twitter: @jonathanshedler
+Follow me on X: @jonathanshedler

-© 2016 by Jonathan Shedler
+© 2024 by Jonathan Shedler